CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/cloud_security_suppression_rules.md

 page_title: "crowdstrike_cloud_security_suppression_rules Data Source - crowdstrike"
 subcategory: "Falcon Cloud Security"
 description: |-
   This data source retrieves detailed information about cloud security suppression rules.
 Suppression rules define criteria for automatically suppressing findings, such as IOMs, across your environment.
-All non-FQL fields can accept wildcards * and query Falcon using logical AND.
+Text-based fields (name, description) accept wildcards *.
+All fields query Falcon using logical AND.
 If FQL is defined, all other fields will be ignored.
 For advanced queries to further narrow your search, please use a Falcon Query Language (FQL) filter.
   API Scopes
   The following API scopes are required:
   Cloud Security Policies | Read & Write